SpectraL519/cpp-gl/docs/graph.md

 ### Edge Operations

 - **`graph.add_edge(first_id, second_id)`**:
-  - Adds a new edge between the vertices with the specified IDs and returns a reference to the newly added edge.
+  - *Description*: Adds a new edge between the vertices with the specified IDs and returns a reference to the newly added edge.
   - *Parameters*:
     - `first_id: types::id_type` – the ID of the first vertex.
     - `second_id: types::id_type` – the ID of the second vertex.
   - *Return type*: `const edge_type&`

 - **`graph.add_edge(first_id, second_id, properties)`**:
-  - Adds a new edge between the vertices with the specified IDs and returns a reference to the newly added edge.
+  - *Description*: Adds a new edge between the vertices with the specified IDs and returns a reference to the newly added edge.
 This overload is available when the edge properties type is not the default.
   - *Parameters*:
     - `first_id: types::id_type` – the ID of the first vertex.
     - `second_id: types::id_type` – the ID of the second vertex.